MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 **How can I tell if my organization is affected?**

 Administrators should check `https://portal.microsoftazure.de` to determine if they have any registered devices.
-If your organization has registered devices, you are affected.
+If your organization has registered devices, you're affected.

 **What is the impact on my users?**